We are searching for

 Take the time to learn the most common hand signals for driving and their importance in road safety.
 You never know when you may need to rely on these simple signals to keep you, or those around you, safe.

 There are several reasons why there are driving hand signals.
-First and foremost, they are a safety measure, and you can avoid potential accidents by communicating with other drivers through hand signals.
+First and foremost, they are a safety measure, and you can avoid potential accidents by communicating with other drivers through hand driving signals.

 Left, Right, Stop Hand Signals